 Flashlight/Headlamp – Bring a headlamp if you have one.
 It is easier to keep up with, and works better for some of our activities.
 But a small flashlight will be fine too.

 Fleece/Pants – It's hard to imagine needing fleece in June in South Carolina.
 But the temperature has dropped into the 50s in previous years, so plan for that possibility if you get cold easily.
 And sometimes the mosquitoes are plentiful, so a lightweight pair of pants (like Columbia fishing pants) are a good idea.
 Or better yet, a pair of zip-off pants that you can use as shorts too.

-Cash – We will provide your meals just like last year, but you will also have more opportunities to buy snacks and souvenirs from the places we go.
-And we usually stop for fast food once or twice if we’re running short on time.
-So bring as much cash as you think you might need for these things. $40 should be more than plenty.
+Cash – We will provide your meals just like last year, but you will also have opportunities to buy snacks and souvenirs from the places we go.
+And we usually stop for fast food two to three times to save time.
+So bring as much cash as you think you might need for these things. $50 should be more than plenty.
 And don’t worry if you run low.
 We won’t buy Chattooga t-shirts for you, but nobody will go hungry!

 Keep In Mind!

 We will be pretty far from any corner store most of the week.
 So please make sure you have everything you think you will need.
 We will sit down with you before we leave King's Mountain and help you decide what to bring to Walhalla.